 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Mineral is worth considering.

-The per capita income in Mineral in 2022 was $47,984, which is upper middle income relative to California, and wealthy relative to the rest of the US.
-This equates to an annual income of $191,936 for a family of four.
+The per capita income in Mineral in 2022 was $23,802, which is low income relative to California and the nation.
+This equates to an annual income of $95,208 for a family of four.
+However, Mineral contains both very wealthy and poor people as well.
+Mineral also has one of the higher rates of people living in poverty in the nation, with 60.90% of its population below the federal poverty line.

 The people who call Mineral home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mineral residents report their race to be White, followed by Asian.
-Important ancestries of people in Mineral include German, British, Scottish, English, and Danish.
+Important ancestries of people in Mineral include German, Italian, Scottish, British, and Danish.

 The most common language spoken in Mineral is English.
 Other important languages spoken here include Native American languages and Langs. of India.